gregpalmr/alluxio-ray-fsspec-example/README.md

      # Install the Alluxio fsspec Python module
      install("xxx")

+c.
 Then have Ray load the data set using Alluxio's fsspec implementation.
 Use the Python commands:

      >>>
      import fsspec